Segmensation/segmensation-rtd/docs/source/development/add_explicit_functionality.rst

 .. image:: https://github.com/Segmensation/segmensation-rtd/blob/d3ae55f592593e2fa868a0b3a050fd943f7c9e3b/docs/source/img/watershed/watershed_app1.png?raw=true
     :alt: watershed_app1

-Now we want to create the part that something happens when clicking on the button. we need to edit the template part so it gets connected to the <script> part of vue
+Next we create the functionality of the button when clicking on it.
+We need to edit the template part so it gets connected to the <script> part of vue
 (we will get to this in a second)
+The *<script>* part of this file will hold the frontend functionality of this module (light data manipulation and the call to backend)

 We add *@click="watershed()* to the button so it will activate the *watershed()* function when clicking.
 .. code-block:: html